Loading…

-These All Hail the Orb tips are for your first playthrough.
-The game is short — three hours to the ending, five to seven for 100% — no fail states, no complicated builds, no resource crises that demand a restart.
+This All Hail the Orb tips guide covers your first playthrough.
+The game is short (three hours to the ending, five to seven for 100%) no fail states, no complicated builds, no resource crises that demand a restart.
 The only thing that takes planning is making sure you don't lock yourself out of achievements, and even that's been simplified by the April 22 patch.

 Most of these tips come down to setting things up in the right order rather than any particular skill.